 - If using Bob’s Red Mill Egg Replacer, mix 2 tablespoons of it with 4 tablespoons of water (do NOT use hot water, it can seize and be hard to mix) and add it to the bowl.
 Otherwise, use your favorite vegan egg replacer and follow the relevant instructions.

 - Also add the vanilla extract at this time.
 Mix well.

-- Add dry ingredients: Sprinkle the flour, baking soda, and salt into the bowl and mix until just combined.
+- Sprinkle the flour, baking soda, and salt into the bowl and mix until just combined.
 Do not overmix.
 Note--it will be THICK.
 That’s OK.

 - Add in 1 cup add-ins--we used vegan white chocolate chips but you could use regular (dairy-free) chocolate chips, nuts, dried fruit, etc. Gently mix and add to the prepared baking pan.

-- Add to pan: Use your spatula to spread the mixture so it covers the pan in an even layer.
+- Use your spatula to spread the mixture so it covers the pan in an even layer.
 Sprinkle some more vegan white chocolate chips (or whatever add-in you choose) on top and place in the center rack in the oven.